florabtw/git-secret/README.md

   bash -c "$command"
 ```

 For instance, this would reveal secrets in your current working directory,
 provided you have a `secret.gpg` file and `$PASSWORD` is the password for it.

+You can also try putting `git-secret-reveal-docker.sh` into your repo which automates
+extracting your key the first time you run it.

 # Contributing